China will exempt Tesla cars from purchase tax

 Sixteen variants - all the Tesla models sold in the country - are listed on the document issued by MIIT, including Model S, X and 3.
 No reason was given for the decision to exclude the cars from the tax.

-The U.S. EV maker is building a plant in Shanghai, the firm’s first overseas factory.

-It is due to start production by the end of the year and Tesla has said it should be able to build 3,000 Model 3 vehicles a week in its initial phases.
+While the company does not disclose sales by country, consultancy firm LMC Automotive estimates sales of 23,678 Tesla vehicles in China in the first seven months this year, nearly double the number of cars it sold a year earlier.

+China offers a lot of potential for the Elon Musk-led company given its status as the world’s biggest electric vehicle market.

-The plant is slated to have annual output capacity of 250,000 vehicles after production of the Model Y is added.
+Tesla is already building a plant in Shanghai, the company’s first overseas factory, which is expected to start production by the end of the year and have an annual output capacity of 250,000 vehicles after including Model Y production.

+The company is also making a major sales push in China by promoting racing events, showroom parties with DJs and a line of Chinese Tesla stickers for chat apps.

-Reporting by Yilei Sun, John Ruwitch and Beijing Monitoring Desk; editing by Jason Neely, Kirsten Donovan
+Reporting by Yilei Sun, John Ruwitch and Beijing Monitoring Desk; Additional reporting by Vibhuti Sharma in Bengaluru; editing by Jason Neely, Kirsten Donovan and Anil D'Silva